Alorel/typescript-proto-decorator/README.md

 - You can use `@Proto.hidden` as a shortcut for `{configurable: true, enumerable: false, writable: true}`.
 - You can use `@Proto.immutableHidden` as a shortcut for `{configurable: false, enumerable: false, writable: false}`.

-The UMD global is `ProtoDecorator`.
+The UMD global name is `ProtoDecorator`.